Graduate Employee (GE) Appointments

 Politz Graduate Scholarship

 Awarded to new students pursuing studies in the Eugene-based Journalism master’s program and the Portland-based Multimedia Journalism master’s program.
-Applicants will be considered for this scholarship as part of the application review process.
-For full consideration, students should be sure to submit their application by March 1.
+Applicants will be sent more information about this award once they submit an application.
+For full consideration, students should be sure to submit their application by March 1st.

 The scholarship program provides support to raise the national and international profile of the SOJC, attract the best and the brightest minds to the UO, and be a catalyst for developing outstanding future leaders for the journalism and communication industry.